Child pornography laws in Canada: Criminal Code provisions

 Canadian laws addressing child pornography are set out in Part V of Criminal Code dealing with Sexual Offences, Public Morals and Disorderly Conduct: Offences Tending to Corrupt Morals.
 Section 163.1 of the Code defines child pornography to include "a visual representation, whether or not it was made by electronic or mechanical means", that "shows a person who is or is depicted as being under the age of eighteen years and is engaged in or is depicted as engaged in explicit sexual activity", or "the dominant characteristic of which is the depiction, for a sexual purpose, of a sexual organ or the anal region of a person under the age of eighteen years."

-The current minimum penalty for possession of child pornography is six months of imprisonment.
+The current minimum penalty for possession of child pornography is six months of imprisonment, but it was struck down as unenforceable in R v Zhang (2018).
+Since its enactment in 1993, Section 163.1 has been amended in 2002, 2005, 2012, and 2015.

 Cases

 Eli Langer art show trial

 One early application of this law was the Eli Langer case.
 In 1993, this Toronto artist had an exhibition at the Mercer Gallery.
 His drawings included images of children in sexual positions.
 Police raided the gallery and confiscated the works.
 Langer was eventually acquitted after a trial because his work was considered artistic enough to be justified as protected speech.